supercam19/GameMonitor/README.md

 ## For developers
 The build.bat file is provided to build the project from source, but make sure to replace "include-data" argument with your path to the customtkinter library.
 You will need to have nuitka installed to build with build.bat

-Alternatively, you can download the source files and run `pip install requirements.txt` and run the program without compiling with `python main.py`.
+Alternatively, you can download the source files and run `pip install -r requirements.txt` and run the program without compiling with `python main.py`.
 Note that using this method will not allow the program to launch at startup unless you modify the registry key `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\GameMonitor` to pass the programs path to the python interpreter.